 We were first appointed as auditors of the Group on 26 April 2022.
-Our appointment has been renewed annually by shareholders' resolutions representing a total period of uninterrupted engagement appointment of 2 years.
+Our appointment has been renewed annually by shareholders' resolutions representing a total period of uninterrupted engagement appointment of 3 years.
+Our appointment for the year ended 31 December 2024 was approved by the shareholders' resolution on 29 April 2024.

-The engagement partner on the audit resulting in this independent auditor's report is Árpád Balázs.
+The engagement partner on the audit resulting in this independent auditor's report is Balázs Árpád.